Here's what you need to know...

 Many believe that the continuous quest for increased maximal strength is the key to developing massive muscles.
-But while increased strength is definitely related to increased muscle cross sectional area (CSA), there are multiple adaptations that can boost strength without increasing muscle hypertrophy (Schoenfeld, 2010).
+But while increased strength is related to increased muscle cross sectional area (CSA), there are multiple adaptations that can boost strength without increasing muscle hypertrophy.

 Since force production is generated by the sarcomeres, sarcoplasmic hypertrophy will have no effect on your 1RM.
 However, the increased bulk provided by the non-contractile elements will nevertheless produce a tangible impact on muscle size.

 An increase in the size of slow-twitch Type I fibers can also affect hypertrophy without having much effect on maximal muscular strength.
-Type I fibers are endurance-oriented fibers that have limited ability to produce high levels of force (McCardle et al. 2010).
-However, contrary to what some believe, Type I fibers do increase in size when subjected to a resistance training stimulus, although their hypertrophic capacity is about 50% less than that of fast twitch fibers (Kosek et al. 2006; Staron et al. 1989).
+Type I fibers are endurance-oriented fibers that have limited ability to produce high levels of force.

-Interestingly, bodybuilders have been shown to have a greater Type 1 cross-sectional area than powerlifters (Tesch and Larsson, 1982).
-This may well help to explain why Tom Platz displayed greater muscular endurance than Fred Hatfield but wasn't as strong on an absolute basis.
+Bodybuilders have been shown to have a greater Type 1 cross-sectional area than powerlifters.
+This may help explain why Tom Platz displayed greater muscular endurance than Fred Hatfield but wasn't as strong on an absolute basis.